GameCube online functionality: LAN games

 Nintendo published three racing games with LAN multiplayer modes: 1080° Avalanche, Kirby Air Ride, and Mario Kart: Double Dash!!.
 When playing over a LAN, multiple systems can be connected through a shared ethernet hub or two systems can be connected directly to one another with a cross cable.
 1080° Avalanche and Kirby Air Ride support up to four players across four consoles.
 If two consoles are used, up to two players can play on each system.
 If three or four consoles are used, only one player may play per system.
 For Mario Kart, up to 16 players can play simultaneously across eight consoles, with two players controlling each kart.
 When two consoles are used, up to four players can play per console, with each player controlling their own kart.
 If more than two consoles are used, only two players can play on each system cooperatively as two characters sharing one kart.
 Although the games do not support internet gameplay natively, hobbyists developed third-party PC applications that tunnel the GameCube's network traffic across the internet, such as Warp Pipe and XLink Kai.

-Japanese exclusives

-Japan received an exclusive online RPG in 2005 by Chunsoft titled Homeland.
-Chunsoft did not charge a subscription fee and elected to allow players to host games on their own system, although they maintained central servers to match players with one another.
-The host player was the "God player" and could transform the world and lead the other players, or "questers", on their adventure.
-The matching service ended April 30, 2007.
-Up to 35 players could join one game, and LAN connectivity was also supported.
-Japan also received Jikkyō Powerful Pro Yakyū 10, a baseball game that could access free downloadable content, but offered no online gaming modes.